SJAFB, WCPS unveil WSTA with ribbon cutting ceremony

 |Downloads:

-This work, SJAFB, WCPS unveil WSTA with ribbon cutting ceremony [Image 4 of 4], by SrA Kevin Holloway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SJAFB, WCPS unveil WSTA with ribbon cutting ceremony, by SrA Kevin Holloway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT